-Not surprisingly, Waiting for Winter is by a German Illustrator, Sebastian Meschenmoser.
-There is little biographical material available about him other than he lives in Frankfurt and is quite young, only 30.
-Europeans seem to have a way of meshing simplicity with beauty.
+Not surprisingly, Waiting for Winter is by a German illustrator, Sebastian Meschenmoser.
+There is little biographical material available other than he lives in Frankfurt and is quite young, only 30.
+Europeans have a way of meshing simplicity with beauty.
 Lisbeth Zwerger, an Austrian, is the gold standard of this style of illustration.
 There is glorious detail in her work, but no clutter.
-Each line and stroke of her brush is an expression of a discerning and ridiculously gifted brain, and somewhere in this equation she, and many of her European contemporaries avoid the sentimentality that can occasionally attach itself to North American picture books like a leftover bran flake stuck to the side of an unwashed cereal bowl.
+Each line and stroke of her brush is an expression of a discerning and ridiculously gifted brain, and somewhere in this equation she, and many of her European contemporaries avoid the sentimentality that so often accompanies North American picture books leftover bran flakes stuck to the side of a cereal bowl.

 As the title suggests, the characters are literally waiting for winter, or at least the first snowflake, which none of them have ever seen.
-For those who share this curiosity-and clearly you don’t live north of the 49th parallel-let me just say, I’ve seen trillions of snowflakes, and they are nothing special.
 The squirrel initiates the vigil, coercing first the hedgehog and then the bear into waiting with him.
-All three are hibernators, and dead tired, and the way Meschenmoser conveys their sleepy eyes and bed-head fur is so charming and so gently humourous, the book is…well, simply irresistible, to quote Robert Palmer.
-When the hedgehog pops his head out from under a pile of hastily sketched leaves, you can almost hear the crunch and rustle of the fall foliage.
+All three are hibernators, and dead tired, and the way Meschenmoser conveys their sleepy eyes and bed-head fur is so charming and so gently humourous, the book is…well, simply irresistible (to quote Robert Palmer).
+When the hedgehog pops his head out from under a pile of hastily sketched leaves, you can almost hear the crunch and rustle of fall foliage.

 The trio sing sea shanties to keep themselves awake, and in their bewildered states, mistake various items like a tin can and an old sock for snowflakes.
-When the snow finally comes, the drawings become more dense, but still loose and lovely.
-Winter blue replaces autumn gold.
-The effect is thrilling.
+When the snow finally arrives, the drawings become thicker, more detailed, but the individual lines retain their fluid loveliness.
+Winter blue replaces autumn gold, and the effect is thrilling.
+The change has come.